Jed S. Rakoff: United States v. Ramsay

 Rakoff's interest in neuroscience and related fields has shaped his approach to criminal law.
 In 2021, he granted a sentence reduction to Andrew Ramsay, who was convicted of murder in aid of racketeering in connection with a 1992 gang-related shooting.
 Ramsay, then 18 years old, and his co-defendants shot up a Labor Day block party in the Bronx.
 Under the First Step Act, Rakoff reduced Ramsay's sentence from life imprisonment to 30 years.

 Rakoff's opinion, which has since been cited by more than 80 federal courts, explored why "youth matters in sentencing".
 Rakoff collected insights from neuroscientific, psychological, and sociological research about such adolescent attributes as immaturity, susceptibility, salvageability, and dependence.
 He said these attributes merit careful consideration by sentencing judges because, among other things, "Adolescents' immaturity, their susceptibility to peer influence, and their dependence mean their irresponsible conduct is not as morally reprehensible as that of an adult."
 In addition, because adolescents slowly but steadily develop self-control, rehabilitation and reintegration into society may be more likely for them than for older defendants.

 Applying these principles, Rakoff held that Ramsay's youth, upbringing, and rehabilitation were all "highly relevant" to his culpability for the 1992 shooting.
 Moreover, Rakoff noted that a sentence of life in prison was mandatory at the time Ramsay was sentenced and argued that, in light of Ramsay's circumstances, the mandatory life sentence was also a compelling reason to reduce his sentence.

 Writings

-Rakoff has regularly contributed to the New York Review of Books since 2014.
-More generally, he has written over 200 published articles, delivered more than 900 speeches, and published several satirical poems.
-He is the author of Why the Innocent Plead Guilty and the Guilty Go Free: And Other Paradoxes of Our Broken Legal System (Farrar, Straus and Giroux, 2021), and co-author of five other books.
+Rakoff has regularly contributed to The New York Review of Books since 2014.
+He has also written over 200 published articles, delivered more than 900 speeches, and published several satirical poems.
+He is the author of Why the Innocent Plead Guilty and the Guilty Go Free: And Other Paradoxes of Our Broken Legal System (Farrar, Straus and Giroux, 2021), and he is co-author of five other books.